Skip to main content

 Troubleshooting Steps

-The first thing you can do is enable debug mode on the site to check out what the exact error is.
+The first thing you can do is enable debug mode on the site to determine the exact error.

-If you have access to WordPress Dashboard, you can install and activate this plugin:
+If you can access WordPress Dashboard, you can install and activate the WP Debugging plugin.

-If you don't have access to WordPress Dashboard, then you will need to use cPanel File Manager or FTP and add the following code in wp-config.php file which will be present in the root folder of your WordPress install.
+If you don't have access to the WordPress Dashboard, you will need to use the cPanel File Manager or an FTP connection and add the following code to the wp-config.php file, which will be present in the root folder of your WordPress install.

 // Enable WP_DEBUG mode